Mach-A/Mach-A.github.io/README.md

-## This easily some of my projects
+## This easily explain some of my projects

 ## Projects